MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/adopt.md

 ## Incentivize modernization

 Modernization is all about maximizing value and should be a priority for mission owners.
 Without modernization, it’s difficult to experience the true benefits of the cloud, more capabilities for less work and money.

-Two best practices are relevant to defense organizations:
+Two best practices related to requirements and technology are relevant here.

 **(1) Modernization requirements** - The way cloud services are acquired can affect the pace of modernization.
-It’s common for defense organizations to operate the landing zone separately from the workloads that sit on top of it.
-The best model is to have the cloud-broker build and manage the landing zone while other teams manage the workloads on the platform.
-The separation of duties creates necessary security boundaries but can also stifle modernization.
-It’s important that mission owners incentivize technical teams to adopt new technologies so that defense workloads can meet current and future demands.
+It’s common for defense organizations to operate the landing zone separately from the workloads that sit on top of it, and the best model is to have the cloud-broker build and manage the landing zone while mission owner teams manage the workloads on the platform.
+However, this separation of duties creates security boundaries but can also stifle modernization, so it’s important that mission owners incentivize technical teams to adopt new technologies so that defense workloads can meet current and future demands.
 Building modernization into requirements and setting milestones against modernization goals is an effective approach.
-Require proposals for technical solutions to outline how modernization efforts aligned to process improvements, application enhancement, and database configurations.
-These efforts should align with mission objectives.
+Require proposals for technical solutions to outline how modernization efforts align to process improvements, application enhancement, and database configurations.
+The proposed solutions should align with mission objectives.

 For more information, see [modernization alignment](/azure/cloud-adoption-framework/modernize/business-alignment/).